-- loan agreement with the European Investment Bank: on February 18, 2019, Fnac Darty announced the signing of a loan agreement in the amount of €100 million with the European Investment Bank (EIB).
-Issued under the "Juncker Plan," this loan will be used to finance the Group's digital transformation investments.
+- medium-term loan: a drawdown of €200 million on a mediumterm loan (Senior Term Loan Facility) was made in 2016 and appears on the Fnac Darty balance sheet, amortizable from April 2021 onwards; - Ioan agreement with the European Investment Bank: on February 18, 2019, Fnac Darty announced the signing of a loan agreement in the amount of €100 million with the European Investment Bank (EIB).
+Issued under the "Juncker Plan," this Ioan will be used to finance the Group's digital transformation investments.
 This financing has a maximum maturity of nine years, under very attractive terms.
 As of December 31, 2020, €100 million of the EIB credit line had been used; and - negotiable debt instruments: Fnac Darty also implemented a program of short-term negotiable debt instruments in 2018, designed to replace the drawdowns on the revolving credit facility for the Group's seasonal financing needs.
 This program, which has a ceiling of €400 million, consists of issues that are executed on the short-term debt market and have a maximum maturity of one year.
 As of December 31, 2020, this program had not been used.